keboola/developers-docs/cli/commands/remote/table/preview/index.md

 : Write the data to a file.
 Fails if the file already exists.

 `--force`
-: When combined with `--out`, causes the file to be overwritten if it already exists.
+: When combined with `--out`, the file will be overwritten if it already exists.

 `--limit <int>`
 : Limit the number of exported rows. (maximum 1000, default 100)